 Documentaries, Books, and More!

 We draw upon the expertise of film and video specialists, artists, historians, geographers, teachers, and others to assure quality work.
-Thus far we have produced video documentaries on corn husking contests, which drew national attention before World War II, and the Rock Island Civil War Prison, which has the undeserved reputation at the "Andersonville of the North.".
-Our books include a history of Riverside Cemetary, designed by William Le Baron Jenney; a history of Wharton Field House, home arena of a charter member of the National Basketball Assocaition; and the story of the Swedish immigrant family of Gustaf Johnson, a carpetner/contracter who built eighty houses in the Quad Cities.
+Thus far we have produced video documentaries on corn husking contests, which drew very large crowds and national attention before World War II, and the Rock Island Civil War Prison, which has the undeserved reputation as the "Andersonville of the North."
+Our books include a history of Riverside Cemetery, designed by William Le Baron Jenney; a history of Wharton Field House, designed by Theodore F. Wharton and home arena of a charter member of the National Basketball Association, the Tri-Cities Blackhawks; and the story of the Swedish immigrant family of Gustaf Johnson, a carpenter/contracter who built eighty houses in the Quad Cities.
 More documnentaries and books are forthcoming.

 When Farmers Were Heroes: The Era of National Corn Husking Contests